nspcast/htotw/content/posts/2017-05-11-episode-198-the-standard-model-of-the-second-coming.md

 ---
-title: Episode 198 – The Standard Model of the Second Coming
+title: AN 198 – The Standard Model of the Second Coming
 author: Dustin
 type: post
 date: 2017-05-11T07:00:42+00:00